claimvantage/absence-piechart/README.md

 # Absence-PieChart

+Google Chart API has been deprecated.
+This is our solution to oversome this issue.
+We have followed the same URl pattern outlined in this [documentation](https://developers.google.com/chart/image/docs/making_charts).

-This is a node js application that can be run on a Heroku server that returns the buffer of a PNG image.
-The values for the arcs in the pie chart are retrieved from the URL.
+This is a node js application that can run on a Heroku server that returns the buffer of a PNG image.
+The arc values for the pie chart are retrieved from the request URL.
 ![pieChart-NodeJs](https://user-images.githubusercontent.com/6918585/56890627-e8237f80-6a71-11e9-9f40-66a3e986d7a6.jpeg)